waferling/simple-calculator/README.md

 See the calculator [here.](https://waferling.github.io/simple-calculator/)
 ## :triangular_ruler: A Simple Calculator

 A basic calculator with a retro interface.
 I wanted to experiment with CSS, pixel fonts, and making a unique interface for a calculator.
-Something that stands out from the norm of calculators.
+Something that stands out from the usual.
 This was my first try at a personal project.
-I enjoyed giving this project a personal touch this way with the color scheme and overall vibe.
+I enjoyed giving this a personal touch with the choice of color scheme and elements.
 Try it [here.](https://waferling.github.io/efootball-points-calculator/)

 ## :sparkles: Technologies